atbcb/usab-uswds/_pages/advisory-committee-reports/courthouse/caac-report.md

 Learning Objectives

 -   Discuss the accessibility barriers experienced by people with disabilities in the court system.
--   Recognize the need of individuals with disabilities for accessible design in order to access courthouses
+-   Recognize the need of individuals with disabilities for accessible design in order to access courthouses.
 -   Describe obstacles encountered by individuals with disabilities in their interactions with the court system.
 -   Discuss common concerns of individuals with disabilities regarding courthouse design.
--   Discussion of design solutions that respond to the barriers identified.\
+-   Discussion of design solutions that respond to the barriers identified.

-    Regulatory and Legislative Authority\
+    Regulatory and Legislative Authority

-    - 504, ABA, ADA\
+    - 504, ABA, ADA
-    - Documented legislative history of discrimination\
+    - Documented legislative history of discrimination
-    - Building codes\
+    - Building codes
     - State accessibility laws

--   Roles and Responsibilities of the Design Community\
+Roles and Responsibilities of the Design Community

-    - Integrated Design Process within the respective phases of the project (key decisions)\
+    - Integrated Design Process within the respective phases of the project (key decisions)
-    - Integrated Design Process requires dialogue with community/other stakeholders\
+    - Integrated Design Process requires dialogue with community/other stakeholders
     - Design as an expression of civil rights (proactive, approaching accessible design)

-Program Abstract:\
+Program Abstract:

 This course is presented by a panel representing a cross-section of persons with disabilities and those who work with people with disabilities (e.g., family members, advocates) who have experienced difficulties with access to courthouses.
 Each person on the panel will present their individual experience with access to various aspects and areas of courthouses.
 Each presenter on the panel will also explain how the access problem could have been avoided through proper planning and design.

 Program Format and Length:\